A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities

-\begin{myDef}[Broad definition of fake news] Fake news is false news, \end{myDef} where news\footnote{Definition of ``news'' in Oxford Dictionaries: newly received or \underline{noteworthy} information, especially about \underline{recent} events.} broadly includes claims, statements, speeches, posts, among other types of information related to public figures and organizations.
-The broad definition aims to impose minimum constraints in accord with the current resources: it emphasizes information authenticity, purposefully adopts a broad definition for the term news~\cite{vosoughi2018spread} and weakens the requirement for information intentions.
-This definition supports most existing fake-news-related studies, and datasets, as provided by the existing fact-checking websites (Section \ref{subsec::manual} has a detailed introduction).
-Current fake news datasets often provide ground truth for the authenticity of claims, statements, speeches, or posts related to public figures and organizations, while no information is provided regarding intentions.
+where news broadly includes articles, claims, statements, speeches, posts, among other types of information related to public figures and organizations.
+It can be created by journalists and non-journalists. {Such definition of news raises some social concerns, e.g., the term ``fake news'' should be ``about more than news'' and ``about the entire information ecosystem.''~\cite{wardle2017fake}} The broad definition aims to impose minimum constraints in accord with the current resources: it emphasizes information authenticity, purposefully adopts a broad definition for the term news~\cite{vosoughi2018spread}, and weakens the requirement for information intention {due to the difficulty in obtaining the ground truth (true intention)}.
+This definition supports most existing fake-news-related studies and datasets, as provided by the existing fact-checking websites (Section \ref{subsec::manual} provides a detailed introduction).
+Current fake news datasets often provide ground truth for the authenticity of claims, statements, speeches, or posts related to public figures and organizations, while limited information is provided on intentions.

-We provide a more narrow definition of fake news which satisfies the overall requirements for fake news as follows.
+We provide a more narrow definition of fake news, which satisfies the overall requirements for fake news as follows.

-\begin{myDef}[Narrow definition of fake news] Fake news is intentionally and verifiably false news published by a news outlet. \end{myDef}
+\begin{myDef}[Narrow definition of fake news] Fake news is intentionally false news published by a news outlet. \end{myDef}

-This narrow definition addresses the public's perception of fake news, especially following the 2016 U.S. presidential election.
-Note that deceptive news (i.e., maliciously false news) is more harmful and less distinguishable than incautiously false news, as the former pretends to be truth to better mislead the public.
-The narrow definition emphasizes both news authenticity and intentions; it also ensures the posted information is news by investigating its publisher (a news outlet or not).
-Often news outlets publish news in the form of articles with fixed components: a headline, author(s), a body text which includes the claims and statements made by public figures and organizations.
-This definition supports recent advancements in fake news studies \cite{allcott2017social,shu2017fake,waldrop2017news}.
+{This narrow definition supports recent advancements in fake news studies~\cite{allcott2017social,shu2017fake}.} It addresses the public's perception of fake news, especially following the 2016 U.S. presidential election.
+Note that deceptive news is more harmful and less distinguishable than incautiously false news, as the former pretends to be truth to mislead the public better.
+The narrow definition emphasizes both news authenticity and intentions; it also ensures the posted information is news by investigating if its publisher is a news outlet { (e.g., CNN and New York Times).
+Often news outlets publish news in the form of articles with fixed components: a title, author(s), a body text, image(s) and/or video(s) that include the claims made by, or about, public figures and organizations.}